Clockmender/My-AN-Nodes/README.md

 Comments will be gratefully received, along with improvement/enhancement suggestions.

+EDIT 12 Feb 2018:

+I have added the MAterials nodes, Input and Output, don't forget that if you only want one or two of these, just load these into an empty folder in animation_nodes/nodes directory and don't forget the empty \_init_\.py file in the folder, or they won't work.

 Cheers, Clock.

 PS.
 I am rebuilding my website: https://clockmender.uk but it will take some time.
 There will be a set of pages explaining how to use these nodes, I have started though!